 You might be adventurous and like to get away from it all by primitive camping.
 This means you will have to haul in all of your own water, which can be a challenge.
 The first thing you need to do is figure out how much water you will realistically need.

 Remember, you can only fit so much in your car during your car camping trip.

 Drinking water only.

-A good rule of thumb is to bring 1 gallon of water per person daily.
-This will ensure that everyone has enough to drink and stay hydrated.
+A good rule of thumb is to bring one gallon of water per person daily.
+This will ensure that everyone has enough to drink and stay hydrated while camping.

 If you are planning on doing strenuous activities or it will be sweltering, then you should increase this amount.
 For example, if it is going to be very hot, you should bring 1.5 gallons of water per person daily.